-- 5.10.1 False Report: No student shall knowingly and willfully make false reports or statements whether orally or in writing; falsely accuse other students of wrong actions; falsely accuse APS employees of wrong action or inappropriate conduct; falsify school records; or forge signatures.
+5.10.1 False Report: No student shall knowingly and willfully make false reports or statements whether orally or in writing; falsely accuse other students of wrong actions; falsely accuse APS employees of wrong action or inappropriate conduct; falsify school records; or forge signatures.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.
-(See sections 4.1 4.4). - 5.10.2 False Call to Emergency Services: No student shall knowingly make or cause a false call to be made to emergency services.
-Emergency services include, but are not limited to, Fire & Rescue, 911, Police) - 5.10.3 False Fire Alarms: No student shall knowingly give or cause a false fire alarm to be given.